-Conference mining and experts finding are highly investigated knowledge discovery problems in academic social networks for making useful recommendations to researchers.
-Several methods proposed for academic knowledge discovery or related problems can be categorized into three major frameworks (1) graph connectivity based approaches as a basis for representation and analysis of relationships [3,6,9,11,14,15,19,20,23,26,27] (2) keywordsbased matching using language models by exploiting TF-IDF [26,28], and (3) topic modeling based approaches which make use of latent topic layer between words and documents to capture the text semantics-based relationships between entities [21,22].
+Several methods proposed for academic knowledge discovery or related problems can be categorized into three major frameworks (1) graph connectivity based approaches as a basis for representation and analysis of relationships [3, 6, 9, 11, 14, 15, 19, 20, 23, 26, 27] (2) keywords-based matching using language models by exploiting TF-IDF [26, 28], and (3) topic modeling based approaches which make use of latent topic layer between words and documents to capture the text semantics-based relationships between entities [21, 22].

 The main problem with the graph connectivity and keywords-based matching methods was ignorance of the text semantics-based information; consequently topic modeling came to overcome by using latent topic layer to model text semantics-based information.
-Unfortunately, recent topic modeling (DL) approaches [21, 22] either ignored conferences or viewed conferences information just as a stamp (token), which became the reason of ignoring implicit semantics-based text structure presented between the conferences.
+Unfortunately, recent topic modeling (DL) approaches [21, 22] either ignored conferences or viewed conferences information just as a stamp (token), which became the reason for ignoring implicit semantics-based text structure presented between the conferences.
 We think implicit text semantics-based information presented between the conferences (GL) is very useful and important for mining conferences and finding experts.

 In this paper, we will consider semantics-based text structure and relationships presented between the conferences explicitly.
-We generalized previous topic modeling approach [22] idea of mining conferences and finding experts from a document level "Constituent-Document" (poorer semantics because of only some semantically related words are present in one document) to all publications of conference "Super-Document" (richer semantics and relationships because of many semantically related words and authors are present in all documents of a conference), as a matter of fact the areas of interests in conference are highly correlated and overlapped so as the accepted papers.
+We generalized previous topic modeling approach [22] idea of mining conferences and finding experts from a document level "Constituent-Document" (poorer semantics because of only some semantically related words are present in one document) to all publications of conference "Super-Document" (richer semantics and relationships because of many semantically related words and authors are present in all documents of a conference), as a matter of fact the areas of interests in conference are highly correlated and overlapped, as are the accepted papers.
 It can provide grouping of conferences in different groups on the basis of latent topics (semantically related probabilistic cluster of words) presented between the conferences or group.
 We propose a Latent Dirichlet Allocation (LDA) [4] based GL ConMin approach for conference mining and temporal expert topic approach (TET) for finding experts.
 Empirical results showed that GL based proposed methods clearly achieve better results than DL idea based methods for both academic knowledge discovery problems by capturing richer text semantics and relationships at group level resulting in denser topics.
 Solution provided by us produced quite intuitive and functional results.